Days Until Earth Day

 📚 Interesting Facts

-The first Earth Day led to the creation of the EPA and major environmental laws
+The first Earth Day led to the creation of the EPA and major environmental laws including the Clean Air Act and Clean Water Act

 🎊 Traditions & Celebrations

-Reducing carbon footprint through sustainable practices
+Reducing carbon footprint through sustainable practices like cycling, composting, and using renewable energy

-Supporting environmental organizations and green businesses
+Supporting environmental organizations and green businesses through donations and conscious consumer choices

-Making pledges to adopt eco-friendly habits year-round
+Making personal pledges to adopt eco-friendly habits year-round, from reducing plastic use to conserving water

 📜 Historical Events on This Day

-First Earth Day celebrated, mobilizing 20 million Americans
+First Earth Day celebrated, mobilizing 20 million Americans in what became the largest secular day of protest

-UN designated April 22 as 'International Mother Earth Day'
+United Nations designated April 22 as 'International Mother Earth Day'

 Why Count Down to Earth Day?